A-Jansen/Mix-Match-ML-toolkit/README.md

 </ul>

 ### Assembly
-Glue the box togehter, one side, and the top is made out of 2 layers 2mm mdf.
-Do not attach the the top so you can still access the electronics.
+Glue the box togehter: one side, and the top is made out of 2 layers 2mm mdf glue these first together.
+Next attach the sides to the bottom, do not attach the the top so you can still access the electronics.
-Solder all components to a perfboard, soldering is prefered over using a breadboard since this works less well with the SPI communication of the RFID readers.
+Solder all components to perfboard, soldering is prefered over using a breadboard since this works better/more reliable with the SPI communication of the RFID readers.
 Take the placement of the RFID readers into account, they should be placed directly under thecut out rounded rectangle in which the tokens will be placed.
-Best to attach them to the top for a reliable reading.
+Best to attach them to the top for reliable readings.

 ## Tokens
 The tokens are made of two layers (4 mm and 2mm) mdf and 3mm synthetic felt with Mifare classic 1K tags as stickers attached at the bottom.